wandb/docs/docs/guides/hosting/restricted-projects.md

 ## Overview

-AI practitioners manage their workflows within W&B projects that are organized in a W&B team.
+AI practitioners manage their workflows within projects in a W&B team.
 There are different project scopes possible in the order of most public to most private - _Open_, _Public_, _Team_ and _Restricted_.
-The _Restricted_ scope is meant for practitioners who want to collaborate on workflows related to sensitive or confidential data.
+Users can utilize the _Restricted_ scope to collaborate on workflows related to sensitive or confidential data.

 When you create a restricted project within a team, you can invite or add specific members from the team to collaborate on relevant experiments, artifacts, reports etc. Unlike other project scopes, all members of a team do not get implicit access to a restricted project.
 At the same time, team admins can join restricted projects to monitor all team activity.
 Each member inherits their team scoped role when you add them to your restricted project.